 Named for the 250-foot tunnel through the alpine ridge known as Ptarmigan Wall (built by the CCC in the 1930s for horseback park tours), this 10.7 mile out-and-back runs through perfect grizzly habitat.
 The first part of the trail runs through intermittent meadows and pine forest, where hikers might spot elk or (for the very lucky) lynx, as well as the grizzly and black bears that frequent the area.
 Just before mile 3 the trail takes a right, away from the junction leading to Iceberg Lake, and climbs quickly above treeline to a series of waterfalls and Ptarmigan Lake.
 Above the lake is the tunnel itself.
 At the other end is a whole new view: Natoa Peak, jagged Crosley Ridge, and the wide green expanse of the Belly River Valley, complete with the blue jewel of Elizabeth Lake.
 Make sure to keep your bear spray handy even when just admiring the views, though.

-Best Weekend Trips
+Best Weekend Trips in Glacier National Park

 A weekend escape opens a whole new world of backcountry possibilities in Glacier.
-Even with just one night to spend out in the woods, you can find a fascinating corner of the park to spend time in; and if you’re willing to brave some elevation gain, you can even get some solitude.
+Even with just one night to spend out in the woods, you can find a fascinating corner of the park to spend time in, and if you’re willing to brave some elevation gain, you can even get some solitude.

 Best Weekend Trip for Peakbagging: Swiftcurrent Mountain